Is Starlink the Best Satellite Internet Option? Everything to Know About Starlink

 Satellite internet is known as the worst method to connect to the internet because of long latency times, low bandwidth, and inconsistent signal.
 Enter SpaceX’s Starlink, which seeks to clean up satellite internet’s reputation and provide a next-generation broadband connection capable of keeping up with modern internet needs.
-If Elon Musk can muster the same fervor when he sent his own Tesla Roadster into space using SpaceX equipment, then Starlink internet may be as revolutionary to the broadband world as the electric car is to the automotive world.
+With Elon Musk at the helm, Starlink internet may be as revolutionary to the broadband world as the electric car is to the automotive world.

 Starlink Mini Unboxing and Setup